 3. Caudan Waterfront: Shop until you drop

 The Caudan Waterfront in Mauritius is a multi-store complex for shopping and entertainment.
 It has hotels, restaurants, a casino, a cinema and a shopping complex for all sorts of shopping.
 You can spend some quality time here with your family and take back souvenirs for your friends back home.
+The souvenirs range from hand-made handicrafts to little trinkets that you won’t be able to find anywhere else in Mauritius.

 Where to shop: Didus Art Gallery, Le Craft Market, Silken Knots, Woodmap